badsectorlabs/ludus/docs/docs/quick-start/create-a-user.md

 :::warning

-If the user name you specify (converted to lowercase and spaces replaced with `-`) exists on the system already, it's PAM password will be changed by Ludus!
-This user's groups will be modified (i.e. removed from sudoers) as well.
-You should use a username that is not present on the system when installing Ludus.
+If the user name you specify (converted to lowercase and spaces replaced with `-`) exists on the system already, Ludus will refuse to overwrite it.
+Choose a new user name for your Ludus user.

 :::